david2611/isaac_ros_bridge_codelets/robot_tf_publisher/README.md

 Example App
 -----------
-The example application is built upon the basic carter_sim application where the robot navigates its way around an environment autonomously without any other input.
-Goal locations are generated randomly and obstacle avoidance is autonomous.
+The example application is built upon the basic carter_sim_joystick application where the robot is moved around it's environment using joystick controls.
-All this application does it take the input from the left camera and publish it along a ROS topic.
+All this application does is publish the odometry and frame information into ROS.

-For the purpose of this application we simply view the ROS topic output with rqt_image_viewer to confirm this is operating as expected.
+For the purpose of this application we simply view the ROS topic output with rviz to confirm this is operating as expected.

+We should see a tf visualization with the robot, two cameras, and a lidar.

 ### Running the App ###
 Terminal 1 within Isaac Sim folder: